 What to do if you disagree with our decision

-If you disagree with a decision you must contact us in writing, within one calendar month of the date of the decision and tell us why you disagree with it.
+If you disagree with a decision, you must contact us in writing, within 1 calendar month of the date of the decision and tell us why you disagree with it.

-The decision will be looked at again by a different officer to the one who made the original decision, they will then contact you to let you know the outcome.
-This may initially be by telephone but you will receive a written notification about all review decisions.
+The decision will be looked at again by a different officer to the 1 who made the original decision, they will then contact you to let you know the outcome.
+This may initially be by telephone, but you will receive a written notification about all review decisions.